Q. Are there age restrictions on car hire in Corsica?

 How can I provide this information?

 - Please visit Manage My Booking on our website where you can input the information.
-Alternatively you can call Administration on 0845 330 2042.
+Alternatively you can call our Admin Team with your passport details.

 What if I book late?